NiallSom/doublePendulum/README.md

 # doublePendulum

-This double pendulum was translated from Java to Python.
+An adaptation to @TheCodingTrain's double pendulum which was written in Java.
-The original Processing code was created by @TheCodingTrain.